Nebula-AWS-Consulting/RCW-Infrastructure-Campaign/src/client-frontend/src/modules/views/privacy.md

-Privacy Policy for Restored Church Las Vegas
+Privacy Policy for Restored Church Worldwide
 Effective Date: November 22, 2024

-Restored Church Las Vegas ("we," "our," or "us") values your privacy and is committed to protecting your personal information.
+Restored Church Worldwide ("we," "our," or "us") values your privacy and is committed to protecting your personal information.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you visit our website, attend our events, or engage with our services.

 1. ### Information We Collect